linuxontheweb/LOTW/README.md

 	set foldmarker=«,»
 	set foldlevelstart=0

-I like to use the Enter key to toggle folded rows (while in "normal" mode), so I also have this line in .vimrc:
+I like to use the Enter key to toggle folded rows (while in normal mode), so I also have this line in .vimrc:

 	nmap <enter> za

-In order to quickly insert fold markers into the code file, I also use the following mappings.
+In order to quickly insert fold markers into the code file, I also use the following mappings (for normal and insert modes).

 This inserts an open fold marker, invoked with Alt+o: